amanscisingh/lmsTeacherEnd/README.md

-# Flipr Hackathon X Teacher End
+# Flipr Hackathon X Teacher End | Student End
+This Repo consists of two branches:
+1. main - for teacher dashboard
+2. studentEnd - for student dashboard

-In this teacher end we have created the web application which can be used by the teachers.
+In the teacher end we have created the web application which can be used by the teachers.
+In the student end we have created the web application which can be used by the students.
 This applications contains these features-
-1. Teacher can login to his/her app by google or can either create account by giving email and password.
+1. Teacher/Student can login to his/her app by google or can either create account by giving email and password.
-2. Teacher can create the classes by providing the class name and the description of the class.
+2. Teacher/Student can create the classes by providing the class name and the description of the class.
 3. Teacher can Schedule the classes for students.
+4. Student can Join classes by joining the unique code shared by teachers.
-4. Teacher can assign tests and assignments to the students of their classes.
+5. Teacher can assign tests and assignments to the students of their classes.
+6. Student can view and submit assignments.
-5. Teacher can further give marks to the students by downloading and analyzing their submissions.
+7. Teacher can further give marks to the students by downloading and analyzing their submissions.
+8. Student can view thier all submissions and assess their marks as well.
-6. Teacher can easily view the time table for various classes along with their timings.
+9. Teacher/Student can easily view the time table for various classes along with their timings.

 ---